 I&Q sampling (see [Vol 6] Part B, Section 2.X.4) shall be performed while receiving the Supplemental of the LL_SUPPLEMENTAL_RSP PDU and the sampling results shall be reported to the Host.

+If the Link Layer of the master or slave sends the LL_SUPPLEMENTAL_REQ PDU to a device that does not understand that PDU, then the device should expect an LL_UNKNOWN_RSP PDU in response.

 The procedure is completed when either an LL_SUPPLEMENTAL_RSP PDU has been sent or received or an LL_UNKNOWN_RSP or LL_REJECT_EXT_IND PDU is sent or received with the UnknownType or RejectOpcode (as appropriate) set to LL_SUPPLEMENTAL_REQ.